Entropy density benchmarking of near-term quantum circuits: Purity estimate from the classical shadows protocol with Pauli basis measurements

 \section{Purity estimate from the classical shadows protocol with Pauli basis measurements}

-In this section dedicated to purity estimation using the Pauli-basis classical shadows protocol from \cite{huang_predicting_2020}, we provide a simple expression for the corresponding purity estimate in subsection \ref{subsec:purity_estimate}, give an upper bound on the sampling cost in \ref{subsec:upper_bound_sampling_cost}, and discuss the existence of a systematic error in the purity estimate of a derandomised version of the classical shadows technique in \ref{subsec:systematic_error_derand_CS}.
+In this section dedicated to purity estimation using the Pauli-basis classical shadows protocol from \cite{huang_predicting_2020}, we provide a simple expression for the corresponding purity estimate in subsection \ref{subsec:purity_estimate}, give an upper bound on the sampling cost in \ref{subsec:upper_bound_sampling_cost}, analyse the performance of the protocol based on how mixed the target state is in \ref{subsec:variance-bound-depends-on-purity-CS-protocol} and discuss the existence of a systematic error in the purity estimate of a derandomised version of the classical shadows technique in \ref{subsec:systematic_error_derand_CS}.